scuzzydude/asimov/asimov.md

 Texas History remains safe in God's hands.

-Hakeem Olajuwon[^115] is a historical legend and a defender of Texas History.
+Hakeem Olajuwon is a historical legend and a defender of Texas History.
 Without his keen eye and ability to completely ignore Michael Jordan's cloak of vanity, we might never have known that Texas was the cradle of civilization and birthplace of human genius.

 It's funny how history works and some people just happen to be in the right place at the right time.
 Texas, fortunately, has been home to many of them, such as the likes of Jim Bowie and Sam Houston.
 Hakeem is one of those people, a hero with a life too good to be true.
 When it is true, it's history.